-It is my goal to create a community of people to abolish pre-existing ideas and beliefs about mental illness.
+It is my goal to abolish pre-existing ideas and beliefs about mental illness and suicide.

-I want people to start having an honest and real dialogue about mental health.
+My greatest passion is to speak and educate about mental health and suicide prevention.
+I want people to start having an honest and real dialogue about mental health and suicide prevention because doing so saves lives.
 Moreover, I want people who are struggling with mental illness to know that they are not alone.

-I've been involved in several projects aimed directly at shining a light on the issues surrounding mental health.
+I've been involved in several projects in Edmonton and nation wide aimed directly at shining a light on these issues.

 Here are some of the projects and organizations I have worked with: